tderrien/FEELnc/README.md

 ## Introduction

-Currently, FEELnc is composed of 3 modules (See *Launch FEELnc 3-step pipeline* for more details):
+Currently, FEELnc is composed of 3 modules.

-	* FEELnc_filter.pl	: Extract, filter candidate transcripts
+	* FEELnc_filter.pl	: Extract, filter candidate transcripts.
-	* FEELnc_codpot.pl	: Compute the coding potential of candidate transcripts
+	* FEELnc_codpot.pl	: Compute the coding potential of candidate transcripts.
-	* FEELnc_classifier.pl: Classify lncRNAs based on their genomic localization wrt others transcripts
+	* FEELnc_classifier.pl: Classify lncRNAs based on their genomic localization wrt others transcripts.

+While the first and third modules require a reference genome, the  2nd module (which computes the coding potential) does not require any reference genome and could be run on de novo assembled transcripts in fasta format.

 To get help on each module, you can type :